kanyun-inc/YTKNetwork/Docs/BasicGuide_en.md

 ## Resumable Downloading

-If you want to enable resumable downloading, you just need to overwrite the  `resumableDownloadPath` method and provide a temporary path to save the half-downloaded data.
+If you want to enable resumable downloading, you just need to overwrite the  `resumableDownloadPath` method and provide a the path you want to save the downloaded file.
+The file will be automatically saved to that path.

 We can modify above example to support resumable downloading.